mcrocco/configure-ad/README.md

 <img src="https://i.imgur.com/BmsB2eH.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 To set up our Active Directory environment, we need to create two virtual machines within Microsoft Azure.
-Create one virtual machine with Windows Server 2022 and name it as DC-1, since this virtual machine will be our domain controller for Active Directory.
-Create another virtual machine with Windows 10 as the image and name is as Client-1, since this virtual machine will simulate a computer that will be on Active Directory's domain in a organization.
-Before logging in to each virtual machine via Remote Desktop, change the DC-1's NIC private IP address to static so that the client's connection to the domain doesn't accidently get lost.
+Create one virtual machine with Windows Server 2022 and name it DC-1, since this virtual machine will be our domain controller for Active Directory.
+Create another virtual machine with Windows 10 as the image and name it Client-1, since this virtual machine will simulate a computer that will be on Active Directory's domain in an organization.
+Before logging in to each virtual machine via Remote Desktop, change the DC-1's NIC private IP address to static so that the client's connection to the domain doesn't accidentally get lost.
 Additionally, make sure both virtual machines are in the same Resource Group and virtual network.
 Log in to DC-1 and go to the local windows firewall to enable ICMPv4 echo requests and replies so that Client-1 can communicate/connect to DC-1.
 </p>
 <br />